alexisbalbachan/blog/_posts/2023-09-23-Pokemon-GEN-I-and-II-Link-Cable-Protocol.md

 </div>

 * Similar to [Gen I](#trade-sequence), nothing is sent while the trade animation is playing.
-Everstones prevents Kadabra, Graveler, Haunter, and Machoke from evolving.
+Everstones prevent Kadabra, Graveler, Haunter, and Machoke from evolving.
 * After the trade is complete there's also a confirmation sequence, which consists in **0x7X** (usually 14 times) followed by **0x00** (10 times):
   * For most traded pokemon this byte will be **0x70**.
   * If the player sent a **Mew** the value will be **0x71**.